cys278/Spotify-Clone/README.md

 c) Responsive Navigation: Hamburger menu for opening and closing the left panel on smaller screens.

+**5. Responsiveness:**
-5. Responsiveness: Designed using media queries to ensure adaptability across devices.
-Custom styling for the playbar and playlist on mobile screens.
+a) Designed using media queries to ensure adaptability across devices.
+b) Custom styling for the playbar and playlist on mobile screens.

-How to Run the Project
+**How to Run the Project**

 1) Clone the repository to your local machine.